MicrosoftDocs/fabric-docs/docs/data-engineering/native-execution-engine-overview.md

 The native execution engine significantly elevates query performance while minimizing operational costs.
 It delivers a remarkable speed enhancement, achieving up to four times faster performance compared to traditional OSS (open source software) Spark, as validated by the TPC-DS 1TB benchmark.
 The engine is adept at managing a wide array of data processing scenarios, ranging from routine data ingestion, batch jobs, and ETL (extract, transform, load) tasks, to complex data science analytics and responsive interactive queries.
 Users benefit from accelerated processing times, heightened throughput, and optimized resource utilization.

-This documentation provides you with detailed steps on how to enable and effectively use the native execution engine for your Spark applications on Microsoft Fabric.

 > [!NOTE]
-> The native execution engine is currently in preview .
+> The native execution engine is currently in preview.
 For more information, see the current [limitations](#limitations).

 ## When to use the native execution engine